ZerooCoool/katacoda-scenarios/CI-gradle-github/step4.md

 7. Enter Default

-Note that these are the project setting we entered for this tutorial and can can be customized depending on the project that you want to use.
+Note that these are the project settings we entered for this tutorial, and they can be customized depending on the project that you want to do.

-## Verifyin the project creation
+## Verifying the project creation

 You should now see that new folders have been created.
 We will go through some of the important ones.